 3. Student progress is carefully monitored through data collection.
 This data includes assessment results, teacher observations, and student work samples.

-4. Data will guide the instructional and/or behavorial plan for a student.
+4. Data will guide the instructional and/or behavioral plan for a student.
 If progress is made, the intervention is continued.
 If progress is minimal or lacking, further analysis will determine new interventions or movement to a different level of support.

 District 7 provides individualized support for students ages 3-15 who meet specific eligibility requirements according to state and federal law.
-In the event that a student’s academic and/or behavioral needs require a higher degree of service that is available through Response to Intervention (RtI) and/or Positive Behavior Interventions and Supports (PBIS), a Case Study Evaluation is initiated.
+In the event that a student’s academic and/or behavioral needs require a higher degree of service that is available through Multi-tiered Systems of Support (MTSS) and/or Positive Behavior Interventions and Supports (PBIS), a Case Study Evaluation is initiated.
 At the Early Childhood level, preschool screenings and referrals from early intervention services activities provide additional information regarding a child’s current readiness level to determine if a Case Study evaluation is needed.
 Most evaluations at this level are conducted after a child has been given opportunities to be successful in the school environment.
 A Case Study Evaluation is a process of collecting information about a student so that a team of specialists and the family can determine whether the student meets specific qualifications.
 This is reviewed at the Educational Determination portion of a meeting.
 If a student meets the requirements an Individualized Education Plan (IEP) is developed.

 Students in District 7 may be found eligible under a variety of classifications, including but not limited to Autism, Developmental Delay, Emotional Disability, Intellectual Disability, Other Health Impairment, Specific Learning Disability, and Speech and Language Impairment.
 The IEP is reviewed and developed each year that the student remains eligible for services.
 Support is provided to each student through the continuum of services available at each school building in Wood Dale School District #7, as well as in collaboration with North DuPage Special Education Cooperative (NDSEC).
 The special education team works closely with the family and general education staff to ensure that the support determined by the IEP is effectively and consistently provided in the Least Restrictive Environment.
 District 7’s goal is to provide services, to the extent possible, in an inclusionary setting to ensure students are exposed to the general education curriculum and environment.
 In the event that the school district cannot provide for a student’s needs, appropriate programming and transportation would be provided to and from an out-of-district setting.